 The rule of 40 is a common simple metric asserting that growth rate and profit margin should equal 40%.
 The formula is used by investors to measure performance.
 It is more geared to measuring growth and less valuable on a standalone basis.
 The rule formula is either Revenue Growth + EBITDA Margin or a weighted approach (Revenue Growth * x%) + (EBITDA Margin * y%) when growth over profitability is desired.
 This is especially true for smaller companies with more ambitions to achieve scale and maximize exit multiples.
 Brad Feld offers great insights into the rule of 40.

 The Old Rule of 40/20/20

 While this is an old rule introduced for marketing design by Ed Mayer in the mid-1900s, some adapted it with the intention to balance the spending where 40% of revenue goes to Sales&Markerting, 20% to R&D, and 20% goes to G&A. It’s not a sophisticated formula that helps surfaces overspend situations.

 R&D is everything incurred in the process of developing or creating a new product or service, while G&A is a subset of the operating expenses comprising rent, utilities, insurance, legal, and some salaries.

 Customer Lifetime Value Formula

-Taking time to understand how the R&D compares to peers in an industry group by size, geography, and company stage is an important reality check that executives should use as a tool on regular basis.
-Intentional spend whether dialed-up or down gives control and confidence in the execution capabilities.
+Taking time to understand how the R&D compares to peers in an industry group by size, geography, and company stage is an important reality check that executives should use as a tool on a regular basis.
+Intentional spending, whether dialed up or down, gives control and confidence in the execution capabilities.

 The benchmark should not be taken in an absolute vacuum, but factors that affect the overall R&D should be considered in order to fine-tune and adjust.
-Some of these factors especially around efficiency execution can have a significant impact on the R&D.
+Some of these factors, especially around efficiency execution, can have a significant impact on R&D.